lin-mengwei/lin-mengwei.github.io/activities.md

 layout: activities
 ---

-I initiate and organize academic activities with the goal of creating shared value and benefiting the community.
+I initiate and organize academic activities with the goal of creating shared value for the community.

 Below are some selected activities I am proud of.
 If you’re interested in organizing similar events, feel free to reach out—I’d be happy to share my experience!